 There are also legal problems of protection of intellectual property, financial ones which are related to the development of courses and their regular updating, staff problems attributed to the continuous professional development of tutors (let alone finding people with a desire to participate and share their knowledge that way), and many others.
 Maybe because of those reasons it is too early to put traditional education completely out of commission.

-Nevertheless, it is for certain that e-Learning maybe distant, but still, it is the future of global education, something which all modern students “must have” if they want to stay in touch with modern tendencies and compete in today’s highly technological reality.
+Nevertheless, it is for certain that e-Learning may be distant.
+However, still it is the future of global education, something which all modern students “must-have” if they want to stay in touch with modern tendencies and compete in today’s highly technological reality.